hypo69/hypo/src/readme.md

-### Project Modules Description

-1. **fast_api**
-   Module for working with the FastAPI framework, used to create API interfaces and manage server requests.
-Ensures high performance through asynchronous request execution.

-2. **goog**
-   Module for integrating with Google services.
-Supports API integrations with services like Google Sheets, Google Drive, and provides tools for working with cloud-stored data.

-3. **gui**
-   Module for the graphical user interface (GUI), allowing users to interact with the application through visual elements.
-Provides windows, buttons, and other controls for user interaction.

-4. **launcher**
-   Main module for launching the project.
-Responsible for initializing and configuring all necessary services and modules before starting the application.

-5. **logger**
-   Logging and error-handling module.
-Provides structured logging and exception handling, allowing tracking and recording of errors, warnings, and informational messages.

-6. **powershell**
-   Module for executing PowerShell scripts and commands.
-Used for managing system resources and automating OS-related tasks.

-7. **prestashop**
-   Module for integrating with PrestaShop, enabling interaction with this e-commerce platform.
-Supports uploading, updating, and managing products, orders, and customers.

-8. **product**
-   Module responsible for managing product data.
-Provides functionality to add, update, delete, and process product information.

-9. **scenario**
-   Module for managing scenarios for suppliers, allowing automation and management of processes with data suppliers.
-Supports configurable workflows and action sequences.

-10. **suppliers**
-    Module for managing data suppliers.
-Contains logic for working with various data sources and supports integration with suppliers to load and update information.

-11. **templates**
-    Template management module.
-Provides templates for various application components, such as interfaces, emails, and messages, streamlining the standardization of visual and textual elements.

-12. **translator**
-    Text translation module.
-Supports automatic text translation into multiple languages using external API services or built-in algorithms.

-13. **translators**
-    Additional module for advanced translation management, supporting multiple sources and translation types.

-14. **utils**
-    Utility module.
-Contains helper functions and classes used across other modules, such as data formatting, parsers, and string processing tools.

-15. **webdriver**
-    Webdriver module for browser management and automation tasks related to web browsing.
-Supports browser control for tasks like scraping or web interface testing, compatible with browsers like Chrome and Firefox.

-16. **advertisement**
-    Advertisement module, enabling management of ad campaigns and interaction with advertising platforms.
-Supports creating, managing, and analyzing ad performance.

-17. **ai**
-    Module for managing AI models.
-Responsible for creating, training, and using artificial intelligence models, supporting various algorithms for data analysis and processing.

-18. **bot**
-    Module for bot management (Telegram, Discord).
-Provides integration and management of bots, supporting sending and receiving messages, command processing, and user interaction through messaging platforms.

-19. **category**
-    Module for product category management, providing structure and hierarchy management for categories.
-Supports adding, updating, deleting, and searching for product categories.

-20. **db**
-    Database management module.
-Contains functions for connecting to, querying, and processing data in the database, ensuring reliable and secure interaction with data storage.

-21. **docs**
-    Module for managing project documentation.
-Contains descriptions of functions, classes, and modules, as well as API specifications and application usage instructions.
+### Project Modules

+1. **advertisement**
+   Manages ad campaigns and interactions with advertising platforms, supporting creation, management, and performance analysis of advertisements.

+2. **ai**
+   Responsible for managing AI models, including creation, training, and deployment.
+Supports various algorithms for data analysis and processing.

+3. **bots**
+   Manages bot integrations (Telegram, Discord), allowing for messaging, command processing, and user interaction through messaging platforms.

+4. **category**
+   Manages the structure and hierarchy of product categories, providing support for adding, updating, deleting, and searching categories.

+5. **db**
+   Handles database connections and interactions, including querying and secure data processing.

+6. **docs**
+   Contains project documentation, including descriptions of functions, classes, modules, API specifications, and usage instructions.

+7. **endpoints**
+   Module for handling final consumer endpoints, integrating with external services and systems.

+8. **fast_api**
+   Provides FastAPI framework integration to create API interfaces and manage server requests with high performance through asynchronous execution.

+9. **goog**
+   Integrates with Google services such as Google Sheets and Google Drive, providing tools for cloud-based data handling.

+10. **gui**
+    Graphical user interface (GUI) module for user interaction through visual elements such as windows, buttons, and controls.

+11. **launcher**
+    Initializes and configures all necessary services and modules before application launch.

+12. **logger**
+    Provides structured logging and error handling for tracking errors, warnings, and informational messages.

+13. **product**
+    Manages product data with functionality for adding, updating, deleting, and processing product information.

+14. **scenario**
+    Manages configurable workflows and automated sequences for working with data suppliers.

+15. **templates**
+    Manages templates for various components, such as interfaces, emails, and messages, supporting standardized formatting.

+16. **translator**
+    Provides automatic text translation into multiple languages, using external APIs or built-in algorithms.

+17. **translators**
+    Includes additional classes and functions for advanced translation management, supporting multiple sources and translation types.

+18. **utils**
+    Contains utility functions and classes used throughout the project, including data formatting, parsing, and string processing.

+19. **webdriver**
+    Manages browser automation tasks, compatible with browsers like Chrome and Firefox, supporting web scraping and interface testing.